Jarak-Jakar/Exercises/Textbooks/Crafting_Interpreters/README.md

 ## Future Efforts?

 I *might* come back in the future and make my own re-implementations of a Lox interpreter in other languages that interest me.
 Especially if they claim to be a systems programming language (e.g. Rust, Zig, D, Red, Carbon to name some relatively current ones).

+## List of potential Lox improvements

+This is an unsorted list of ideas of things I *could* (not necessarily ever will) implement to improve upon Lox the language as it currently is:

+- Add string interpolation
+- Add `for` loops
+- Add in some capacity to use features, and more importantly the standard library, of the host language